Knowledge base

 - It is recommended to create a new user in your Organization with only technical rights on the VOD/AOD product and then create the application password from this dedicated account.

-You can also download the extension directly from the WordPress plugin directory.
+You can also download the extension directly from the WordPress plugin library.

 To help you identify the most suitable kSuite offer for your needs, refer to this other guide.

-It is of course possible to subscribe to a Web Hosting Infomaniak from the same user account and/or the same Organization and to build your website with the tool of your choice such as WordPress or Site Creator.
+It is of course possible to subscribe to an Infomaniak Web Hosting from the same user account and/or the same Organization and to build your website with the tool of your choice such as WordPress or Site Creator.

 To help you identify the most suitable hosting offer for your needs, refer to this other guide.